eddielee394/react-wyr/README.md

 - [x] Start writing todo list
 - [x] Write feature list
 - [x] Write Roadmap
-- [ ] fix issue where category state persists on `/questions` page  when navigating back from empty `QuestionsList` component path, causing an undefined category error in the CategoryList component.
+- [x] fix issue where category state persists on `/questions` page  when navigating back from empty `QuestionsList` component path, causing an undefined category error in the CategoryList component.
+- [ ] fix issue where authenticated users are temporarily redirected to login page when browser is refreshed.